Stuttering - Children

-If you notice any of the following signs in your child, they may be at risk for speech dysfluency:
+If you notice any of the following signs in your child, a consultation with a Speech-Language Pathologist may be helpful:

 If these behaviors persist or worsen, it may be a good idea to consult a speech-language professional for guidance.